madslug17/AgeofAshes/Session_Notes.md

 ### Hal meanders around the city

 He finds himself passing the Pickled Ear, Morta's Mortuary, and Breach Creek Lumber.
-Lumberjacks are struggling with goblin's at the edge of the Crimsontide Wood getting in the way and chicken monsters deeper in the fwood who have invaded their lumber harvesting locations.
+Lumberjacks are struggling with goblin's at the edge of the Crimsontide Wood getting in the way and chicken monsters deeper in the wood who have invaded their lumber harvesting locations.
 Hal also finds a bounty for the chicken monster at Breach Creek.

 A tradesman mentions they've lost some people to the chicken monster, and that they can use help.
 Hal says the Halcyon Brigade may get to it after our current affairs.